Andie1991/datapretoria2020/hands-on/03-FirstManagedJob.md

 condor_submit](http://www.cs.wisc.edu/condor/manual/v8.4/condor_submit.html))
 to find answers.
 Feel free to ask Rob--he'd love to give you hints!

-   * Make another scientific program (probably just modify simple.c) that takes its input from a file.
+   * Make another scientific program (probably just modify simple.sh) that takes its input from a file.
 Now submit 3 copies of this program where each input file is in a separate directory.
 Use the initialdir option [described in the